CSC-4350-Final-Project/API/README.md

 - The User tab in the navigation bar will take the user to a page that will showcase all of that users relative information <br>

 **Purpose:** <br>
+ The purpose for the Event Planner App was to have a streamlined system for an individual to look up events in the area and convey to their friends their desire or lack there of to see the event.
+The main goal for this app was for to be as streamlined as possible and allow for our users to have easy access to any event they wanted to see.
+The next big thing was the ability to communicate with others in the app in order to see which events your group was interested in attending.
+All of this led to a product that we hope will be a catalyst for people to spend more time together while making that process as easy as possible. <br>

 # **Technologies:**
 **Front-end:** ReactJS <br>